 - using an existing Ubuntu Server Edition installation.

 In the second case the official Zentyal repositories must be added , after updating the software sources, you can install Zentyal base system and any of the modules.

-However, in the first case the installation and deployment process is easier as all dependencies reside on a single CD or USB.
-Another benefit of using the CD or USB is to have a graphical environment that allows the use of a web interface from the server itself.
+However, in the first case, the installation and deployment process is easier as all dependencies reside on a single CD or USB.
+Another benefit of using the CD or USB is to have a graphical environment that allows the use of a web interface and desktop environment from the server host itself.

 Ubuntu’s official documentation includes a brief introduction to installing and configuring Zentyal .